 - B. Order of Business at Regular Meetings.
 At Regular Meetings of the Board, the order of business will be generally as follows:

 - 1. Call to Order.

 - 2. Pledge of Allegiance.

 - 3. Moment of Silence.

 - 4. Adoption of the Final Agenda.

 - 5. Brief Announcements by Supervisors.

 - 6. Proclamations and Recognitions.

 - 7. From the Public: Matters Not Listed for Public Hearing on the Agenda, Matters Previously Considered by the Board, or Matters Pending Before the Board.

 - 8. Consent Ágenda.

 - 9. General Business.

 - 10. Closed Meeting.

 - 11. Certify Closed Meeting.

 - 12. Actions Resulting from Closed Meeting.

-- 13. From the Public: Matters Not Listed for Public Hearing on the Agenda, Matters Previously Considered by the Board, or Matters Pending Before the Board.
+- 13. From the County Executive: Report on Matters Not Listed on the Agenda.

-- 14. General Business, Including Public Hearings.
+- 14. From the Public: Matters Not Listed for Public Hearing on the Agenda, Matters Previously Considered by the Board, or Matters Pending Before the Board.

-- 15. From the Board: Committee Reports and Matters Not Listed on the Agenda.
+- 15.General Business, Including Public Hearings.

-- 16. From the County Executive: Report on Matters Not Listed on the Agenda.
+- 16. From the Board: Committee Reports and Matters Not Listed on the Agenda.

 - 17. Adjourn.

 - C. Closed Meetings.
 A Closed Meeting is a meeting of the Supervisors that is not open to the public when authorized by the Virginia Freedom of Information Act (Virginia Code § 2.2-3700 et seq.).
 A Closed Meeting may be held at any point on the agenda, as necessary.
 Generally, a Closed Meeting will be scheduled either at the midpoint of the agenda or at the end of the agenda prior to adjournment.
 The Clerk must promptly post and make available for public inspection the motion to convene a Closed Meeting after it is distributed by the County Attorney; provided that: (i) the contents of the motion may be subject to change without further posting or availability; and (ii) the failure of the Clerk to comply with this subsection does not affect the legality of the Closed Meeting.